Step 3: Create a VPC endpoint for Amazon Keyspaces - Amazon Keyspaces (for Apache Cassandra)

 2. Verify that Amazon Keyspaces is an available service for creating VPC endpoints in the current AWS Region.
 (The command is shown in bold text, followed by example output.)

-In the example output, Amazon Keyspaces is one of the services available, so you can proceed with creating a VPC endpoint for it.
+If Amazon Keyspaces is one of the available services in the output of the command, you can proceed with creating a VPC endpoint.

 In the example output, the VPC ID is vpc-a1234bcd.

-5. Create the VPC endpoint.
+6. Create the VPC endpoint.
 For the --vpc-id parameter, specify the VPC ID from the previous step.
-For the --subnet-id parameter, specify the subnet IDs from the previous step.
+For the --subnet-ids parameter, specify the subnet IDs from the previous step.
 Use the --vpc-endpoint-type parameter to define the endpoint as an interface.
+To create a dual-stack endpoint, use --ip-address-type dualstack.
 For more information about the command, see create-vpc-endpoint in the AWS CLI Command Reference.